Secure your endpoints with Deep Security protection modules

 For more information, see Set up Integrity Monitoring.

 The Log Inspection module captures and analyzes system logs to provide audit evidence for PCI DSS or internal requirements that your organization may have.
 It helps you to identify important security events that may be buried in multiple log entries.
-You can configure Log Inspection to forward suspicious events to an SIEM system or centralized logging server for correlation, reporting, and archiving.
+You can configure Log Inspection to forward suspicious events to an SIEM system or centralized logging server for correlation, reporting, and archiving (see Forward events to an external Syslog or SIEM server).

 For more information, see Set up log inspection.